jtyr/ansible-sudo/README.md

 # Example of how to use the role
 - hosts: myhost
   vars:
-    sudo_users:
-      # root can run any password
-      - root:
-          host: ALL
-          runas: ALL
-          tag: ''
-          cmd: ALL
+    sudo_users__custom:
-      # wheel group can run any command without password
+      # Add a new definition for the ansible user to be able to run any command
+      # without password
-      - '%wheel':
+      - ansible:
           host: ALL
           runas: ALL
           tag: NOPASSWD